Eating Beans But Not Going?

 And it showed once I was out on the frontline facing patrons.
 “What can you tell us about the radicchio salad?”
 I very clearly remember a young couple asking me once.
 “It’s bitter,” was my eloquent reply.

-I always looked at homosexual men as being the superstars of these haute eateries, with their fanciful movements and five-star know-how; they really had their act together, and I always wanted to please and be liked by them, but often fell quite short.
+I always looked at gay men as being the superstars of these haute eateries, with their fanciful movements and five-star know-how; they really had their act together, and I always wanted to please and be liked by them, but often fell quite short.
 “It’s called ‘poe-day crim’ one of them told me once, rolling his eyes, referring to “pots de crème” when I mangled the pronunciation with “pots day cream.”

 Judy Rodgers, the owner of Zuni, was a culinary leader in San Francisco, revered because of her ability to transform the way people think about using seasonal ingredients.
 Her published cookbook: “The Zuni Café Cookbook,” showcasing her flair for creating “simultaneously rustic and urbane” French and Italian dishes, was lauded by some of the most respectable publications across the country.
 She is well known, even amongst some of Columbus’ finest chefs.
 I recall standing before her one afternoon as she was pulling a pan out of the oven with what looked like slices of lemon wedges sprinkled with brown sugar.
-When I asked if it was, in fact, lemons, she looked at me and simply said “They’re figs,” before turning away.
+When I asked if they were, in fact, lemons, she looked at me and simply said “They’re figs,” before turning away.

 At the end of my shift, I was called into the management office and told that I was fired because Chef Judy was “horrified” by my lack of food knowledge.